xdata-skylark/libskylark/python-skylark/doc/source/ml.rst

 Standalone Usage
 -----------------

-Building libskylark creates an executable called **skylark_ml** under CMAKE_PREFIX_INSTALL/bin.
+Building libSkylark creates an executable called **skylark_ml** under CMAKE_PREFIX_INSTALL/bin.
 This executable can be used out-of-the-box for large-scale applications involving kernel-based modeling.

 .. _ml_io: